OpenConceptLab/ocl_omrs/README.md

 # ocl_omrs
+See instructions for using this here: https://github.com/OpenConceptLab/oclapi/wiki/Importing-OpenMRS-Concept-Dictionary

+## Overview

 This django project has scripts that make it easier to work with OCL and OpenMRS:
 * **extract_db** generates JSON files from an OpenMRS v1.11 concept dictionary formatted for import into OCL